Skip to main content

 "So what's the plan?"
 Heer asked on the video call as Jalal and Rukaiya sat in Jalal's office.

 "Jaivanta Singh called me up for a meeting."
 It was Rukaiya who spoke.
 "And she said the Sisodiyas want a social wedding for Ajabdeh and Pratap."
-A smile curved Heer's lips at her words and Rukaiya assured back "Ajabdeh will officially be part of the family."
+A smile curved Heer's lips at her words, and Rukaiya assured her back, "Ajabdeh will officially be part of the family."

 "Did you talk to Jija or Dadabhai?
 Do they know?"
 Heer was immediately worried.

 "Yes.
 I mean the Lookbook.
 Do you have it?"
 Jalal asked.
 Heer nodded.
 "I left the key to the apartment with Khan Uncle.
-Just reach out and call me.
+Just reach there and call me.
 I will direct you."

 "What is the lookbook?"
 Rukaiya asked curiously.

-"Well, back when she had just passed out of school Ajabdeh was looking for work.
+"Well, back when she had just passed out of school, Ajabdeh was looking for work.
 As much as Hansa Aunty wanted her to study, she was unwell and couldn't afford everything at her sole expense.
 So we asked Ajabdeh what field she was looking for.
 She wanted to be a wedding planner."
 Rukaiya smiled.
-Ajabdeh was always that sort.
+Ajabdeh was always that sorted.

-"So everyone had to make portfolios of ideas and she made this wonderful lookbook.
-With time whatever she liked from the weddings, she worked on she picked them all up to compile the lookbook.
+"So everyone had to make portfolios of ideas, and she made this wonderful lookbook.
+With time, whatever she liked from the weddings, she worked on, and she picked them all up to compile the lookbook.
 So it's basically everything she would like in her own wedding."

 "But I know Ajabdeh and her nature to control things.
 What if she starts telling me things?"
 Rukaiya looked concerned.